 Of course, you don’t want them to be too exhausted and moaning the whole way round, but you need it to be long enough to qualify as a hike and not just a quick stroll.

-We’ve put together some of the best child-friendly walks and hikes in the UK to get your little ones out and about.
+We’ve put together some of the best child-friendly walks and hikes in the UK, so they can pop on their walking boots and you can all get out and about.

 Up Wales’ highest mountain?
 With children?
 Absolutely.